lattiece/buny/README.md

 trust fate, embrace the unknown.

-a dangerous terminal oracle that decides your fate.
+terminal destroyer that decides your fate.

 ## install